msRizai/Working_with_Python/README.md

 # Working_with_Python

-Hey My friends
+Hi My friends
-I'm Mohammad Sadiq Rizai and a hub of software engineering.
+I'm Mohammad Sadiq Rizai.
-I have just started to write codes with Python Programming Language.
+a hub of software engineering. just started to write codes with Python Programming Language.